Will Xavier cover the spread vs. Delaware? Betting Trends, Record ATS

 Additional Xavier Insights & Trends

-- The Musketeers record 75 points per game, 6.1 more points than the 68.9 the Fightin' Blue Hens allow.
+- The Musketeers put up 75 points per game, 6.1 more points than the 68.9 the Fightin' Blue Hens give up.

-- When Xavier scores more than 68.9 points, it is 3-3 against the spread and 3-3 overall.

 Bet on this or any college basketball matchup at BetMGM